joshbegley/nyt-latest/README.md

 `Mike Daisey takes sluggish aim at juicy targets: the disgraced Broadway producer Scott Rudin and the New York governor, Andrew M. Cuomo.`\
 https://nytimes.com/2021/05/09/theater/scott-and-andy-and-all-the-boys-review.html?searchResultPosition=1

-**In Arizona, a Carnival Ends, But a Troubled Voting Review Plods On**\
+**In Arizona, a Troubled Voting Review Plods On as Questions Mount**\
-`Questions keep growing about the review of the state’s votes, which has pleased followers of former President Donald J. Trump but is being widely criticized as an inept, partisan exercise.`\
+`A makeshift review of the vote in the state’s largest county has pleased followers of former President Donald J. Trump but is being widely criticized as a partisan exercise.`\
 https://nytimes.com/2021/05/09/us/arizona-vote-count-republicans.html?searchResultPosition=2

 **Connor McDavid Hits 100 Points in 53 Games.
 He’s Not Done Yet.**\